Valence-bond solid to antiferromagnet transition in the two-dimensional Su-Schrieffer-Heeger model by Langevin dynamics: Results

-Since the phonons couple to the bond kinetic energy, we expect $S_K (\bm{q},\omega)$ to reveal both the phonon dynamics and the particle-hole continuum.
-At $\omega_0 = 0.4$ (Fig.~\ref{Kom.fig}(a)), we see substantial very low-lying weight as well as high-energy features that reflect the particle-hole continuum.
-The low-lying excitation corresponds to the phonon mode, which is soft at $\bm{Q}=(\pi,\pi)$ in accordance with our expectations.
+Since the phonons couple to the bond-kinetic energy, $S_K (\bm{q},\omega)$ should reveal both the phonon dynamics and the particle-hole continuum.
+At $\omega_0 = 0.4$ (Fig.~\ref{Kom.fig}(a)), we see substantial, very low-lying weight as well as high-energy features that reflect the particle-hole continuum.
+The low-lying excitation corresponds to the phonon mode.
+The fact that it is soft at $\bm{q}=\bm{Q}$ is a signature of long-range VBS order.
+In Fig.~\ref{Spectral_Kin.fig} we show $S_K (\bm{q},\omega)$ at wave vector $\bm{Q}$ and also at $\bm{q}=(0,\pi)$ for comparison.
 However, we cannot resolve the dispersion relation.
 In comparison to the bandwidth, the renormalized phonon modes are very slow and are at the origin of long autocorrelation times.
-As the frequency grows and in the antiferromagnetic phase (Fig.~\ref{Kom.fig}(b)-(c)), the phonon mode acquires a gap.
+In the AFM phase, Figs.~\ref{Kom.fig}(c)-(d), the phonon mode acquires a gap.